 After the tribes left slowly the vibe changed more into a party scene.
 The nights became longer, there was more music and more dancing.
 The Lotus Stage was finally on.

 E.V.P, Perfect Stranger, Beardy Weardy, Dirty Saffi & Dj Nuky, Earthspace, Nanoplex – all had extremely good music just as always and the people loved it.
-The biggest surprise to many were not some of the big names from whom you had expectations of delivering great, but rather some of the less-known artists like Dj Sutekh (Bom Shanka Music) – who was not even on the line-up but was one of the highlights, absolutely smasher of a set!! – Dj Sutekh a.k.a Geomatrix Design is the guy who did the light design for the same stage… Compliments from everyone, because you deserve it!
-One of the highlights of the event, definitely!
+The biggest surprises were not some of the big names from whom you had expectations of delivering great, but rather some of the less-known artists like Dj Sutekh (Bom Shanka Music) – who was one of the highlights, absolutely smasher of a set!! – Dj Sutekh a.k.a Geomatrix Design is the same guy who did the light design for this stage – Compliments from everyone, because you deserve it!
 Another name that needs mentioning is Psykia, who played a forest set just after Sutekh.
 It was perfect in all the ways a night on the psychedelic dance floor should be.
 Thanks to all the artists mentioned for keeping it real..

 There is a filtered water station very close to the Global Stage so you could re-fill your bottle every time you needed.
 Free, of course.
 The festival had it’s own catering with good food and the chef working hand in hand with the locals cooking a variety of courses from the international cuisine and the prices were quite alright (6$/medium lunch or 9$/large); there were local stalls with all sort of goodies, fruits & vegetable (4-5$ for a huge fruit bowl), smoothies, vegan burgers but also juicy salsa burgers (5$), empanadas (3$ for 2), chicken grill (2$/stick); There was delicious pizza (8$) and the pizza chefs were typical good vibe Italians, with their big smiles upfront. (top guys!).
 The pizza oven was build in the beginning with everyone who wanted to learn the know-how.
 If you were lucky enough to be there at the right time, you get to experience the pizza chef’s breakfast: salt & vinegar thin crust with olive oil and avocados.
 Mmm!